tel: +48 888 99 98 98

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which is particularly important in the aspect of protecting young children.
-Additionally, small elements of these products can complicate diagnosis after entering the body.
+• Potential hazard to health from tiny fragments of magnets pose a threat, when accidentally ingested, which becomes significant in the aspect of protecting young children.
+It's also worth noting that miniscule components of these products can complicate diagnosis in case of swallowing.

-Magnets attract each other within a distance of several to about 10 cm from each other.
-Remember not to place fingers between magnets or in their path when attract.
-Depending on how massive the neodymium magnets are, they can lead to a cut or alternatively a fracture.
+Magnets will attract each other within a distance of several to around 10 cm from each other.
+Remember not to insert fingers between magnets or in their path when they attract.
+Magnets, depending on their size, are able even cut off a finger or alternatively there can be a serious pressure or even a fracture.

 Keep neodymium magnets away from TV, wallet, and computer HDD.